PanicMike-9/Progress-Log/2026/04-April.md

 22 April - worked on parser.cpp in tiny interpreter, and started writing the shader class for OpenGL, installed git bash and setting it default terminal for vs code update - there's no electricity for almost 4hrs now.

+25 April - working on custom shader class in OpenGL and precedence for tiny interpreter